scsm-ua/kirtan-guide-en/songs/namamishvaram-sachchidananda-rupam.md

     kuverātmajau baddha-mūrtyaiva yadvat tvayā mochitau bhakti-bhājau kṛtau cha tathā prema-bhaktiṁ svakāṁ me prayacha na mokṣe graho me ’sti dāmodareha

-O Lord Dāmodar, just as the two sons of Kuvera— Maṇigrīva and Nalakīśvara— were delivered from the curse of Nārada and made into great devotees by You in Your form as a baby tied with rope to a wooden grinding mortar, in the same way, please give to me Your own pre- ma-bhakti.
+O Lord Dāmodar, just as the two sons of Kuvera— Maṇigrīva and Nalakīśvara— were delivered from the curse of Nārada and made into great devotees by You in Your form as a baby tied with rope to a wooden grinding mortar, in the same way, please give to me Your own prema-bhakti.
 I only long for this and have no desire for any kind of liberation.

 #### 8

     namas te ’stu dāmne sphurad-dīpti-dhāmne tvadīyodarāyātha viśvasya dhāmne namo rādhikāyai tvadīya-priyāyai namo ’nanta-līlāya devāya tubhyam

 O Lord Dāmodar, I first of all offer my obeisances to the brilliantly effulgent rope which binds Your belly.
 I then offer my obeisances to Your belly, which is the abode of the entire universe.
-I humbly bow down to Your most beloved Śrīmatī Rādhārāṇī, and I offer all obeisances to You, the Supreme Lord, who displays unlimited Pas- times.
+I humbly bow down to Your most beloved Śrīmatī Rādhārāṇī, and I offer all obeisances to You, the Supreme Lord, who displays unlimited Pastimes.